getActivity/XXPermissions/README-en.md

 * The framework will call first `onDenied` method, then call `onGranted` method. of which we can pass `onGranted` in the method `allGranted` parameters to determine whether all permissions are granted.

-* If you want to know whether a permission in the callback is granted or denied, you can call `List` in class `contains(Permission.XXX)` method to determine whether this permission is included in this collection.
+* If you want to know whether a permission in the callback is granted or denied, you can call `List` in class `contains(PermissionManifest.XXX)` method to determine whether this permission is included in this collection.

 ## [For other frequently asked questions, please click here](HelpDoc-en.md)